neipo13/LDJamuary/README.md

   * Game was actually pretty fun, if very simple
   * Not a ton of enemy types, would mostly need a bunch of upgrade types
     * Upgrades
-      * split shot(on contact split and shoot horizontally)
+      * split shot(on contact/bullet death split and shoot horizontally)
       * triple shot
       * piercing shot
       * DoT shot